NeuralNoise/reading-list/README.md

 | itemsContainer | Direct child of ```scrollContainer```. |
 | item | Direct children of ```itemsContainer```, the class used for individual reading list items.  |
 | miniMapItems | Selector for mini-map items. |

+Note, also, that any styles that come along with the plugin must be applied to the corresponding customized classes here.

 ### Events
 Following are events you can hook into as the page scrolls: